Final Paper

 Bibliography

 Your paper should include a bibliography.
-You might organize it in sections, such as News Sources and Secondary Sources.
+You should organize it in sections, such as News Sources and Secondary Sources.
 Include all the works that you’ve read or consulted in writing your paper.
+Here is what it might look like:

 Plagiarism